Emails

 send_mail(subject, message, from_email, recipient_list, fail_silently=False, auth_user=None, auth_password=None,connection=None, html_message=None)

-SMTPSenderRefused: (501, 'mail from address must be same as authorization user', u'[email protected]')
+- Must be same as - EMAIL_HOST_USER, if not:- SMTPSenderRefused: (501, 'mail from address must be same as authorization user', u'[email protected]')- EMAIL_HOST_USER is only used for authentication on the mail server.

-TypeError: "to" argument must be a list or tuple
+- recipient_list - Must be a list or tuple, if not: - TypeError: "to" argument must be a list or tuple

-• The return value will be the number of successfully delivered messages (which can be 0 or 1 since it can only send one message).
+- The return value will be the number of successfully delivered messages (which can be 0or1since it can only send one message).

 send_mass_mail